 The deciduous leaves of poison ivy are trifoliate with three almond-shaped leaflets.
 Leaf colour ranges from rusty brown (when first unfurling in early spring), light green (the younger leaves), dark green (mature leaves), and turning bright red in fall.
 The milky sap of poison ivy darkens after exposure to the air.
 Read more about and see more pictures of poison ivy at the websites listed below.

 Giant Hogweed [Heracleum mantegazzianum] is a dangerous plant that looks a bit like Queen Anne's Lace.
 In it's second year it grows over 2 metres, and produces large flower umbels [umbel - from Latin umbella a sunshade, from umbra shade; flat-topped or rounded inflorescence characteristic of the family Umbelliferae in which the individual flower stalks arise from about the same point] like an umbrella.
 The sap from this plant can sensitize the skin to UV rays causing blisters and discoloured patches, blindness can result if the eyes are touched.
 Note that there are other species that are similar to Giant Hogweed such as Cow Parsnip and Purple Angelica.
-Check the comparison chart from the Invasive Plant Atlas of New England (University of Connecticut).
+Check the Giant Hogweed In Connecticut web page.
+It contains a number of useful PDF links as wellas a the Giant Hogweed Look-a-Likes link.

 Angel's Trumpet: a large, dramatic, pendulous trumpet-shaped flower, 14 to 50 cm long and 10 to 35 cm across at the wide end.
 They are white, yellow, pink, orange or red, and have a delicate, attractive scent overtones, most noticeable in early evening.
 Flowers may be single or double.
 (Datura sp.): Poisonous and causes hallucinations.
 Government of Canada | Google Images | Datura, Wikepedia